Q4 2019 DocuSign Inc Earnings Call Transcript

 Operator

 Good afternoon, ladies and gentlemen.
-Thank you for joining today's DocuSign's Fourth Quarter and Fiscal Year 2019 Earnings Conference Call.
-As a reminder, this call is being recorded and will be available for replay from the Investor Relations section of the website following this call.
+Thank you for joining DocuSign's Fourth Quarter and Fiscal 2020 Earnings Conference Call.
+As a reminder, this conference is being recorded, and will be available for replay from the Investor Relations section of the website following the call.
 (Operator Instructions)

-I will now pass the call over to Annie Leschin, Head of Investor Relations.
+I would now like to turn the call over to Annie Leschin, Head of Investor Relations.
 Please go ahead.

 Q4 2019 DocuSign Inc Earnings Call Transcript